RajDkJangam/cevoaustralia.github.io/content/post/2018-01-10-EC2-PCID-instance-types.markdown

 workloads that need to make a lot of disk I/O system calls, thereby bringing the highest amount of performance overhead from the Meltdown patches, and it doesn't support PCID, meaning that you're losing out twice over.

-## Give it to me straight, Doc

-If you want the TL;DR from all this, here are a few general rules to follow:

-1. Run your EC2 instances using the most recent AMI that you can which uses the HVM virtualisation mode
-1. Patch your operating systems to make sure you have the Meltdown fixes applied
-1. Update to more recent EC2 instance families
-1. Run the latest Linux kernel you can to ensure you have `PCID` support

 ## This is all very confusing ...

 I've tried to keep a balance between enough technical information and, where possible, useful simplifications.

-If you'd like some assistance working through this mess, please [contact us](sales@cevo.com.au) and we'd be happy to see what we can do to help out.
+If you'd like some assistance working through this mess, please [contact us](#contact) and we'd be happy to see what we can do to help out.

 ## References